 Is Rehab Too Expensive?

-There are different types of rehabilitation centre.
-The reason that most celebrities opt for private sector rehab clinics is that they are generally residential.
+There are different types of rehabilitation centres.
+The reason that most celebrities opt for private-sector rehab clinics is that they are generally residential.
 This allows the celebrity to recover away from the public eye.
 It would be a mistake to think that this is the only method of rehabilitation from addiction.
 Actually, in the UK, we are very lucky to have the NHS as a standard.
 The NHS can provide rehab for you for little-to-no costs, depending on where you live.

 How Much Does Rehab Cost in the UK?